Tuesday, January 31, 2017

 Stunt Coordinator - John Stoneham Jr.

-Aerial Coordinator - Frédéric North
+Aerial Coordinator: Second Unit - Frédéric North

 Special Effects Supervisor - Mike Vézina